 Meanwhile, the green bell peppers and hot chili peppers are still going, Although this may not last too much longer, I’ve been savoring zesty hot peppers in my salads ever since I read that they help to speed up the metabolism and burn calories.

-Alas, we’ve already finished harvesting our zucchini crop, and turned that section of the garden over.
-I meant to plant some fall vegetables like brussel sprouts, but it is too late now.
+Alas, we’ve already finished harvesting our zucchini crop and turned that section of the garden over.
+I meant to plant some fall vegetables like Brussels sprouts, but it is too late now.
 The bountiful cucumber crop has finished too.

 The closing scene is still bordered with strikingly colorful marigolds (whose strong scent repels unwanted pests), there are yummy peppers and lush Red Russian kale.

 Here is a quick recipe for you to try starring all-popular kale.
 Just a half cup of my homemade chicken broth adds a delightful flavor to this easy sauté.
 I hope you enjoy it.

 - 3 tablespoons extra virgin olive oil

 - ½ cup homemade gluten free chicken broth